Meet our Maple Grove Office

 I completed a Bachelor’s in Psychology in Mexico and practiced for a couple of years before moving to Minnesota in 2014.
 I am currently completing a Master’s in Clinical Mental Health Counseling at Bethel University.

 I am the offsite billing manager and bookkeeper.
 I manage most of the contact with your insurance company to ensure that our therapists get paid and your insurance covers everything they are supposed to.
 I am a retired biologist and former business owner.
 In my free time I enjoy quilting, reading, doing bible studies, cooking new dishes, and playing with my adorable grandchildren.

 Dianne White, Intake Coordinator & Billing Assistant

-When you come into the Brooklyn Park office, you will see my smiling face ready to welcome you on Tuesday, Wednesday and Friday.
+When you come into the Maple Grove office, you will see my smiling face ready to welcome you on Tuesday, Wednesday and Friday.
 I am available to answer questions about billing, insurance benefits, or to help you schedule or reschedule your appointments.

 I have my Bachelor’s degree in Crisis Counseling and am currently pursuing a Master’s degree in Marriage and Family Therapy from Bethel Seminary.
 When I am not at Threads of Hope or working on assignments for my classes, I love to spend time with my two precious grandchildren, walking in the nearby parks, working with my many geraniums, or reading on my patio.
 When I am at the park, I can often be found taking pictures of the wildflowers for my personal collection.